jannishuebl/couchmotion/README.md

 ### Open/Create Database

-Please refer to usage guide for opening a couchdb on android and ios this is the onlything that should be different on the plattforms.
+Please refer to usage guide for opening a couchdb on Android and IOS.
+This is the only thing that should be different on the plattforms.

 ### Create a Document